TomasSlekys/magento2-professional-developer-sertification-notes/sections/section_2.md

 ---

-> ### How is the user-friendly URL of a product or category defined?
+> ### 2.3.1 How is the user-friendly URL of a product or category defined?
 How can you change it?

+All URL rewrites are defined and edited in the admin panel under `Marketing > SEO & Search > URL Rewrites`.

 ---